California Traffic Court Records

 Types of Traffic Tickets Issued in California

-In California, law enforcement officers issue traffic tickets for these three types of citations:
+Law enforcement officers issue traffic tickets for these three types of California traffic violations and infractions:

 - Parking violations